AlanGreyjoy/sipharmony-device-manager/README.md

 The Sipharmony Device Manager is a fast and lightweight device and provisioning server for VoIP IP phones.
 It is designed to be used with the Wazo-Platform.

+- Provision devices with any subdomain and/or FQDN + `/provisioning/{deviceKey}` endpoint

 ## Features

 - Device provisioning